-“It takes me about 40 minutes by train to get to school.
-I usually preview the day and see what materials I need to bring with me for the first two hours of class.
+“It takes me about 40 minutes to get to school by train.
+I usually go over the day and see what materials I need to bring with me for the first two hours of class.
 When co-teaching, I am in charge of the daily routine which is usually at the beginning of class.

-In first grade classes, I’m working on Jolly phonics and different games to review their vocabulary.
-If I have infantile, what we know as preschool, most of our routines are in the form of musical play.
+In first grade classes, I’m working on jolly phonics and different games to review their vocabulary.
+If I have infantil, what we know as preschool, most of our routines take the form of musical play.
 They are usually my most unpredictable classes but the most fun because the children are learning a little bit of everything and they are more creative.

 Second grade classes have a daily routine that is usually more physically interactive.
 I usually create activities where they have to move around and work in groups.
-Then I have “coffee break time” which is imperative if you are working in a Spanish school.
-It is a social half hour for teachers.
-After the break, I usually prepare the rest of my classes.
-By lunchtime, I have all my lessons prepared for the next day.
-I am currently doing my masters, so during my lunchtime, I work on my curriculum design for my class or any homework I may have.”
+Then I have “coffee break time” which is very important if you are working in a Spanish school.
+It is a social half-hour for teachers.
+After the break I usually prepare the rest of my classes.
+By lunchtime I have all my lessons prepared for the next day.
+I am currently pursuing my master’s degree, so during my lunchtime I work on my curriculum design for my class or any homework I may have.”

 How many people do you work with (auxiliars included) and how many classes do you teach?

-“I co-teach with 7 other teachers and 2 other auxiliars.
-Each auxiliar is in charge of a particular level.
-I have infantil, which consists of four and five year olds.
-In primary, I have all of the first grade level and second grade levels.
-In secondary, I teach 4th of Eso which would be the equivalent of sophomores in high schools.”
+“I co-teach with seven other teachers and two other auxiliares.
+Each auxiliar is in charge of a particular grade level.
+I have infantil which consists of four- and five-year-olds.
+In primary I have all of the first and second grade levels.
+In secondary, I teach 4th ESO which is the equivalent of sophomores in high school.”

-“Communication in the school is something that I have to make more of an effort on.
+“Communication in the school is something that I have to make more of an effort with.
 I work in a cooperative school, meaning the teachers are on an equal playing field with administrators.
 This requires a great deal of communication.
-Outside of school I only socialize with one of the teachers partly because it is her first year and we have the same teaching methodology.”
+Outside of school I only socialize with one of the teachers, partly because it is her first year and we have the same teaching methodology.”

-Are you forming working relationships with coworkers (auxiliars and teachers)?
+Are you forming working relationships with coworkers (auxiliares and teachers)?

 “Yes, I am and always have.
-I think this is the reason I have stayed for almost three years.
+I think this is the reason I have stayed in Madrid for almost three years.
 Creating relationships is essential in any job.
-It also makes the working environment pleasant because you work hard towards the common goal that you have with your colleagues.”
+It also makes the working environment pleasant because you work hard towards common goals you share with your colleagues.”

 Are you forming bonds with students?

-“I think it is important and essential to form bonds with your students.
-Mainly, because students don’t learn well from people they do not like.
-Therefore, you have to be sure that if you want to work with children that you are able to deal with the responsibility.”
+“I think it’s important and essential to form bonds with your students mainly because students don’t learn well from people they don’t like.
+Therefore, you have to be sure that if you want to work with children you are able to deal with the responsibility.”

-Does the school foster the creation and maintenance of these relationships inside & outside of the classroom?
+Does the school foster the creation and maintenance of these relationships inside and outside of the classroom?

-“I believe the school tries to work together with auxiliars in a professional manner.
-Furthermore, being in a cooperative school everyone has their own schedule and time is very limited.
+“I believe the school tries to work with auxiliares in a professional manner.
+Furthermore, being in a cooperative school means everyone has their own schedule and time is very limited.
 So the best time to foster those relationships between your co-teachers is coffee break time.”

 What is your favorite part of the day?

-“My favorite part of my day is working with my two more challenging classes and they are complete opposites.
-First, my five year olds in infantile because they are unpredictable and learn so fast.
-Second, my 4th of Eso class (15 year olds) because they keep me young and I learn from them.
-These 15 year olds are in that stage of life where they just want to be heard.”
+“My favorite part of my day is working with my two more challenging classes, and they are complete opposites.
+First, my five-year-olds in infantil because they are unpredictable and learn so fast.
+Second, my 4th ESO class (15-year-olds) because they keep me young and I learn from them.
+These 15-year-olds are in that stage of life where they just want to be heard.”

 How is material being taught to students?

-LA: “I had two weeks of observations with my school.
-I went on my current schedule and observed each teacher figuring out how I would best work with each of them.
-Being proactive and asking them what they see my role being in their class.
+“I had two weeks of observation at my school.
+I went to classes on my current schedule and observed the teachers, figuring out how I would best work with each of them.
+I was proactive and asked them what they see my role being in their class.
 I have been lucky to be with teachers who believe in cooperative learning.
-However, as auxiliars, you have to be very perceptive, understanding that some teachers just teach from the book.
-There are two reasons for that, one it is the mandated law that the teachers finish the books.
+However, as auxiliares, you have to be very perceptive, understanding that some teachers just teach from the book.
+There are two reasons for that.
+One is the mandated law that the teachers finish the books.
 Secondly, you have to understand Spain’s history.
-One must keep in mind Spain was under dictatorship for 40 years.
-The education system that was in place at the time was to teach basic necessities, for example, sewing classes for women and the basic of reading, writing and arithmetic.
+Spain was under a dictatorship for 40 years.
+The educational system that was in place at the time was meant to teach basic necessities like sewing classes for women and the basics of reading, writing, and arithmetic.
 Thinking outside the box was definitely frowned upon.
-The style of teaching in that time was teacher centered.”
+The teaching style in that time was very teacher-centered.”

 How do you prepare your lessons for each class?
 If you don’t plan lessons, how do you prepare for class?

 “I am a planner by nature so even on my first day I arrived at school with an animated video and an icebreaker game.
-For my weekly plan, I usually try to organize my different grade levels and plan one grammar game or phonic exercise.
-I always work on ready activity like popcorn reading.
+For my weekly plan I usually try to organize my different grade levels and plan one grammar game or phonics exercise.
+I always work on ready activities like popcorn reading.
 Each week I introduce the new subject and by the end of the week I am doing either a summative or formative assessment.”

 Do you work at a bilingual school?
 What does that mean to you?
-What does that mean according to the Comunidad of Madrid?
+What does that mean according to the Community of Madrid?

 What standards are your classroom teachers using to measure the performance of their students?

 “That really varies by teacher.
-Some of the teachers are using a summative assessment meaning they have an exam and they give a grade.
-Some of the younger teachers use the formative assessment, which is more informal.
+Some of the teachers use summative assessment meaning they have an exam and they give a grade.
+Some of the younger teachers use formative assessment, which is more informal.
 It really depends on the teacher.”

 Does your school have a set of shared goals and expectations for what knowledge and skills will help their students succeed?